marko-js-samples/marko-color-picker/README.md

 </p>

-`<color-picker-selection>`: The selection component is responsible for displaying an individual color box and the associated click events
+`<color-picker-selection>`: The selection component is responsible for displaying an individual color box and handling the associated click events

 <p align="center">
   <img src="https://image.ibb.co/nRvxvk/color_picker_selection.png">
 </p>

 Marko automatically registers all components in a nested `components/` directories.
 Our new directory structure should look like this: